yassinebenaid/yassinebenaid/README.md

 - 👯 I’m looking to collaborate on **Web Developement**

-- 📝 I regularly write articles on [https://thelarastack.blogspot.com](thelarastack.blogspot.com)
+- 📝 I regularly write articles on <a href="https://thelarastack.blogspot.com">thelarastack.blogspot.com</a>

 - 💬 Ask me about **PHP, Laravel,Livewire,Alpinejs,Tailwindcss**